fafa64no/Java_Game_ENSEA/README.md

 Can also spawn a version of himself which spawns different cubes (this one can be done without crashing).

+Fighter cube : Just like Gatling cube with wheels, but goes through walls, is rendered above turret, and has a different behaviour to always move forward once triggered.

 ### - Auto Generated Terrain

 Generates structures from txt files, either placing them manually (like the spawn)